Diptonil/chasse/README.md

     ```
 - That's it, you're all set!
 Run the command, passing in the *child* file and the *location to extract the generated HTML files* into:
     ```sh
-    .\chasse child.html src
+    .\chasse child.chasse.html src
     ```
 - That's all you have to do to convert the components into complete code!
+The resultant files are in `.html`, which browsers can understand with ease.

 <p align="right">(<a href="#top">Top</a>)</p>